marthaea/marthaea/README.md

-# Hi there, I'm Katusiime Praise Martha 👋
+# Hello👋.
+I'm Katusiime Praise Martha

 Welcome to my GitHub profile!
 I am an aspiring **Software Engineer** from **Kampala, Uganda**, pursuing a Bachelor's degree in **Information Technology** at Uganda Christian University.